-Examining how the straitjacket of civilized society can barely contain the primitive beast within,"God of Carnage" picks an easy target in the complacent bourgeoisie.
-But the savagery of its dissection of interpersonal politics is played to perfection by a scorching cast in Matthew Warchus’ pungent production.
+With all the anger in the air in these dark days for the nation, there’s a certain schadenfreude in watching Yasmina Reza’s acid-dipped takedown of smug self-interest in “God of Carnage.”
+Examining how the straitjacket of civilized society can barely contain the primitive beast within, the fanged comedy picks an easy target in the complacent bourgeoisie.
+But the savagery of its dissection of interpersonal politics — marital, sexual and civic — is played to perfection by a scorching cast in Matthew Warchus’ pungent production.

 Mark Thompson’s living-room set is the epitome of middle-class style — spacious and comfortable, with a coffee table groaning under the weight of art and anthropology tomes, and matching vases stuffed with white tulips to strike just the right note of casual fuss.
 But something is a little off.
 If the cracked stone wall that barely provides any cocoon from the blood-red shadows beyond isn’t indication enough, then the careful distance between the couple at opposite ends of the sofa says plenty.

 Borrowing from “Who’s Afraid of Virginia Woolf?,” the play serves up several rounds of “Get the Guests” and “Humiliate the Hosts,” degenerating from cordial negotiations to verbal and physical abuse via the lubricating effects of a bottle of rum.

 The occasion is an entente meeting arranged by Veronica (Marcia Gay Harden) and Michael Novak (James Galdolfini) with new acquaintances Annette (Hope Davis) and Alan Raleigh (Jeff Daniels) in order to settle a playground dispute between their respective kids.
 The Raleighs’ 11-year-old son struck the Novaks’ boy in the face with a stick, knocking out two incisors and exposing a nerve.